DeAndre Levy: Regular season

+Playoffs

 Personal life

 Levy continues to reside in the Detroit metro area with his wife Desiré, whom he met in college and married in 2017.
-The couple has a one-year old daughter.
-Levy's father-in-law is NFL Executive Vice President of Football Operations, Troy Vincent and his brother-in-law, Taron Vincent, plays football at the Ohio State University.
+The couple has two children.
+Levy's father-in-law is NFL Executive Vice President of Football Operations, Troy Vincent and his brother-in-law, Taron Vincent, played football at the Ohio State University.

 Since retiring, and while still a player, he has been an advocate for victims of sexual assault.
 In April 2016, DeAndre wrote a column for The Players' Tribune encouraging men and especially professional athletes to take leadership in sexual assault prevention.
 Not only did players respond in support of his article, but victims also reached out and shared their stories.

 The couple commissioned a mural in Eastern Market in 2017 to encourage survivors of sexual assault and harassment to open up about their stories.
 They have also led fundraising efforts for related causes and organizations, such as Enough SAID (Sexual Assault in Detroit).

 In 2020, Levy appeared as a guest on Jada Pinkett Smith's Red Table Talk, along with Amber Rose and Rumer Willis to discuss sexual consent.

 Levy also spoke out about the NFL's stance on the link between professional football and brain injuries in 2016, taking the NFL to task via a letter and various Instagram posts.
 He called for greater transparency about the risks of playing professional football, though he made it clear that he still wanted others to enjoy playing.